Hay Fever (Allergic Rhinitis)

 Hay Fever Causes

-Hay fever occurs once your body comes into contact with an allergen, usually through the nose, mouth or eyes.
-Allergens are a foreign substance that triggers an allergic reaction by the immune system.
+Hay fever occurs once the body comes into contact with an allergen, usually through the nose, mouth, or eyes.
+Allergens are foreign substances that trigger an allergic reaction by the immune system.

 The reaction involves the release of histamine, the chemical responsible for the symptoms of hay fever.